 The National House-Building Council (NHBC) Foundation commissioned a study by BRE (Open plan flat layouts – NF 19) that has produced a set of templates for designers of open-plan flats to follow.
 It tackles key areas including layout, enhanced detection options, room size, travel distances, the use of fire sprinklers, and even occupant behaviour.

 - a one-bedroom flat or bedsit

 Within each type, three layouts were put to the test:

 - an open-plan design with enhanced detection

 - an open-plan design with enhanced detection and additional sprinkler protection

 These designs were evaluated using CRISP, the BRE evacuation and fire spread computer model.
 It is a Monte Carlo model of entire fire scenarios and concluded that enhanced detection alone was not enough to meet the requirements of the Building Regulations but that open-plan flats with sprinklers, or equivalent Automatic Water Suppression System (AWSS), and an enhanced detection system could provide a level of safety that was at least as good as that of a non-open-plan approved document B-compliant design.

-Automist Smartscan qualifies by meeting the performance criteria in the relevant code of practice for fixed water mist fire protection systems: BS 8458: 2015.
-It is an LABC Registered Solution (EW534) and is deemed to be acceptable as a code-compliant automatic water fire suppression system, for example in accordance with the recommendations of BS 9991:2015.
+Automist Smartscan qualifies by meeting the performance criteria in the relevant code of practice for fixed water mist fire protection systems: BS 8458: 2015 as validated by the BSI Verification Certificate, VC 712581.
+This can be used in accordance with the recommendations of BS 9991:2015.

 There are a number of qualifications to the conclusions and examples put forward, like the results should not be extrapolated to larger designs, and variations should be justified on a case by case basis.
 However, it did demonstrate that a fire engineered approach can be used to justify open-plan flats and meet the functional requirements of the Building Regulations.